-American English is in all the movies.
 There are British movies and television shows, don’t get me wrong.
 For example, the glorious show known as Downton Abbey.
 (Do not call it Downtown.
 It’s quite far from downtown, actually.)
 But the vast majority are produced by none other than Hollywood.
 Now, Spaniards don’t really see this as a problem in either way because almost all movies and television shows are dubbed, and people have told me on many an occasion that they don’t like “reading” while watching movies.
 I get it.
 But someday, perhaps you’ll like to watch television shows in English to improve your skills!
 We Americans have got ya covered.
 Come to the Dark Side!

 I realize that there’s the proximity issue for Spaniards.
 You are indeed much closer to them than to us.
 But there are a lot more of us, and we’re invading your schools, teaching English with our American accents, and the kids might just benefit from it.
 Who knows?
 Stranger things have happened.